 Sloths are adorable animals, so it may be tempting to own a sloth as a pet.
 Before buying a sloth, you'll want to ensure that a pet sloth is legal in your state.
-Only a handful of states in the US allow owning a pet sloth, and much of the pet sloth legality revolves around particular sloth species.
-States that allow a pet sloth include Indiana, Kansas, Iowa, Michigan, Minnesota, Mississippi, New York, Montana, North Carolina, Nevada, Texas, and Oregon.
+Only some states in the U.S. allow owning a pet sloth, and much of the pet sloth's legality revolves around particular sloth species.
+States that allow a pet sloth include Alabama, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New York, North Carolina, Ohio, Oregon, South Carolina, Texas, Washington, West Virginia, and Wisconsin.
 In these states, people are free to own a two-toed pet sloth.

-Some other states still allow a pet sloth, but the proper documentation and permits are required.
-A two-toed sloth is legal in Florida, pending you have the correct license.
+Twelve other states still allow a pet sloth, but proper documentation and permits are required.
+A two-toed sloth is legal in Florida as long as you obtain the correct license.
 In South Dakota, you can own a sloth, but you must have a health certificate.
-Remember that permitting may require volunteer hours, application fees, and routine health inspections to ensure your pet sloth receives the best care and lives in a suitable habitat in your home.
+Remember that permitting may require volunteer hours, application fees, and routine health inspections to ensure your pet sloth receives the best care and has a suitable habitat in your home.

 In the wild, sloths enjoy climbing and sitting in high places.
 Recreating this environment in the home is essential, and often people will dedicate an entire room of their home with tree branches and structures to climb.
 Keep in mind sloths can be heavy, so you want to ensure their play environment is stable and secure.
-Sloths also have a specialized diet that includes plenty of insects for protein.
-Finding food for your sloth can be difficult, and often people will have to work with a local zoo or conservation office to obtain the right food.
-Lastly, sloths like warm and humid temperatures.
-You want to be sure you live in the right location, with a suitable climate, to keep your sloth happy.
+It is also important to keep the sloth in a room with high temperatures and very high humidity.
+Because most sloths live in rainforests in the wild, those in captivity need to spend most of their time in a room that mimics these conditions.